wp-plugins/nelio-featured-posts/readme.txt

 == Screenshots ==

 1. **Easy Settings** Don't get lost with thousand of options.
-Simply set the featured posts you want and you're done. essentials and you're done!
+Tweak the essentials and you're done!
 2. **Widget** Just place the widget wherever you want, as many times as you want.

 == Changelog ==

+= 1.1.0 =
+* When adding a new featured post, you can now add it in the beginning or in the end of your list of featured posts.

 = 1.0.0 =
 * First release.